tony-aw/tinycodet/README.md

   operator into the `import_as()` function.
 Added the `pkgs %installed in% lib.loc%` operator.
 Re-arranged this Read-Me file a bit.
+- 15 June 2023: Re-written parts of this Read-Me file.

 FUTURE PLANS: